foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab5.rst

 For the basic introduction of |emsk|, please go `here <http://embarc.org/embarc_osp/doc/build/html/board/emsk.html>`__

-There are on board LEDs, DIP switchs and button on |emsk|, this lab will show how to program theses on-board peripherals of |emsk|.
+There are on board LEDs, DIP switch and button on |emsk|, this lab will show how to program theses on-board peripherals of |emsk|.

 The code for |emsk| is located in ``embarc_osp/arc_labs/labs/lab5_emsk``.
 In the code, the button and DIP switch values